How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 Curiosities and history of the @ symbol

-The @ symbol has a fascinating history that dates back centuries.
-Originally used by European merchants and accountants, the @ symbol became popular globally when Ray Tomlinson chose it to separate the user and the server in the first email network in the 1970s.
+The @ symbol has a fascinating history that stretches back centuries.
+Originally used by European merchants and accountants, the at sign became globally popular when Ray Tomlinson chose it to separate the user and the server on the first email network in the 1970s.

 Quick fixes if you're still having trouble with the @ sign